 Talks

 These are some of the places where I’ve been presenting my research.
-Click the button below for a pdf version of my talk list.
+Click here for a pdf version.
 Do you want to see these places on a map?

 Talks at conferences